custom-components/pyscript/docs/reference.rst

 - ``last_changed`` is the last UTC time the state value was changed (not the attributes)
 - ``last_updated`` is the last UTC time the state entity was updated

-Note that these two values take precedence over any entity attributes that have the same name.
-If an entity has attributes with those names and you need to access them, use ``state.getattr(name)``.
 If you need to compute how many seconds ago the ``binary_sensor.test1`` state changed, you could do this: